LakshmiReddy-Sanikommu/POS-Management/README.md

-# POS Back-Office Application
+# POS Management System

 A comprehensive modular Gas Station management system built with modern technologies.
+This application provides a complete point-of-sale solution for gas stations with inventory management, user authentication, and real-time transaction processing.

 ## Tech Stack